AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/manage-projects.md

 ![Select plus symbol or Create a project to set up a new project.](/help/assets/collaborate/manage-view-projects/create-project.png)

-Next, select the collaborator that you are creating the project with, provide a name and description for your project, select an image header to easily distinguish the project, and confirm your selection.
+Next, select the collaborator that you are creating the project with.
+Provide a name and description for your project, select an image header to easily distinguish the project, and confirm your selection.

 ![Required options to set up a new project](/help/assets/collaborate/manage-view-projects/create-project-required-info.png)